Shipping Container Fees Are Falling Around the World, But Not in the U.S. - NewsBreak

 Polio Has Been Circulating for Months in New York City Area and Poses an Ongoing Risk to the Unvaccinated, CDC Says

-An unvaccinated young adult in Rockland County, a suburb of New York City, who caught polio in June and suffered paralysis had no history of international travel.
-The individual caught polio through local transmission, though the virus was introduced from outside the country, according to CDC.
-It's only the second...
+An unvaccinated young adult in Rockland County, a suburb of New York City, caught polio last month and suffered paralysis.
+The individual had not traveled internationally during the period when they were exposed to polio.
+The strain they caught is linked to a weakened form of the virus used in...

 ‘How Do I Know If I Was Vaccinated for Polio?' and Other Trending Questions About the Virus, Answered by a Doctor